kitodev/onlineOCR/README.md

 # onlineOCR
 This website is able to read all the text written in an image using OCR (Optical Character Recognition).
-It uses Flask (back-end) and as front-end framework Material Design Vue JS, Vuetifyjs.
+It uses Flask (back-end) and as front-end framework.